nickocruzm/nickocruzm/README.md

 ### About Me

 - B.S.
-Mathematics, concetrated in Computer Science
+Mathematics, concetrated in Computation
 - Currently applying to graduate schools, pursuing a Masters in Computer Science